 Oristano, home to around 30,000 people, is on Sardinia’s west coast in the province of the same name – Oristano.

 The town of Oristano can date its origins back to the 11th century, when it became the capital of the Judicate (Kingdom) of Arborea, and the seat of the bishop.
-The town itself is said to have been built using stone from the nearby Punic and Roman ruins in the ancient city of Tharros.
+The town was built using stone from the nearby Punic and Roman ruins in the ancient city of Tharros.

 During medieval times, while under the rule of Eleanor of Arborea, the town fought against other regional Judicates for control of the entire island of Sardinia, ultimately failing in their goal.
 Eleanor died of plague in 1404, and Arborea slowly fell into decline due to her death.

-Oristano remained under Spanish rule until the 18th century, when it fell under the rule of the Italian region of Piemonte.
+Oristano remained under Spanish rule until the 18th century.
+It then fell under the rule of the Italian region of Piemonte.